-The First Battle of Mogadishu also known as the Day of the Rangers (referred also as the Black Hawk Down incident) was a clash between U.S. Special Operations Forces and Somali militia on October 3-4, 1993.
-On that day, a fierce firefight in Mogadishu, capital of Somalia, attracted media attention worldwide and remained in the headlines for days.
+The First Battle of Mogadishu, also known as the Day of the Rangers (also referred to as the Black Hawk Down incident), was a clash between US Special Operations Forces and Somali militia on October 3-4, 1993.
+On that day, a fierce firefight in Mogadishu, the capital of Somalia, attracted media attention worldwide and remained in the headlines for days.

-In total, there were 9 confrontations considered a “Battle of Mogadishu” during the American participation in Somalia.
+There were nine confrontations considered a “Battle of Mogadishu” during the American participation in Somalia.
 The Day of the Rangers is referring to the First Battle of Mogadishu (of Blackhawk Down notoriety), a loss of 18 Americans as opposed to up to a thousand Somali warlord fighters during that day and night hardly sounds like a defeat to me.
-There was a fighting withdrawal after the core mission had to be abandoned, through the unfortunates who lived their dysfunctional lives there.
+There was a fighting withdrawal after the core mission had to be abandoned through the unfortunates who lived their dysfunctional lives there.

-If that is considered a retreat, defining a ‘losing’ battle to you, then your question would make sense.
-The real losers were the people of Mogadishu who had to continue living in and defending that cesspool.
-In real terms, the Americans won the first Battle of Mogadishu, by killing masses of those drugged-out fighters and still getting back to their base.
+If that is considered a retreat, defining a ‘losing’ battle to you, your question will make sense.
+The real losers were the people of Mogadishu, who had to continue living in and defending that cesspool.
+In real terms, the Americans won the first Battle of Mogadishu by killing masses of those drugged-out fighters and getting back to their base.

 1st Battle of Mogadishu

-The 1st Battle of Mogadishu was part of the bigger operation codenamed Operation Gothic Serpent.
+The 1st Battle of Mogadishu was part of Operation Gothic Serpent’s more extensive operation.
 It was also referred to as the Day of the Rangers or the Black Hawk Down incident.
-The mission had only one mission objective, to capture notorious warlord Mohamed Farrah Aidid and his associates.
-The mission involved U.S. Special Operations Forces (mostly Delta Force operators and few Navy Seals) including helicopter units and Army Rangers – a total of 160 soldiers backed up by UNOSOM II.
+The mission had only one objective: capture notorious warlord Mohamed Farrah Aidid and his associates.
+The assignment involved US Special Operations Forces (mostly Delta Force operators and a few Navy Seals), including helicopter units and Army Rangers – 160 soldiers backed up by UNOSOM II.

 US Special Operations Forces (SOF) were the major American tool for hunting the leaders of the Somalian opposition.
-SOF relies upon surprise to achieve their objectives, but they lost that element by overuse.
-Every other time the Somali leaders meet together, SOF would show up.
-Eventually, there was going to be an instance where the Somalians were going to get ahead of the curve or just lucky.
+SOF relies upon surprise to achieve its objectives, but it lost that element by overuse.
+Every other time the Somali leaders met together, SOF would show up.
+Eventually, there would be an instance where the Somalians would get ahead of the curve or be lucky.
 They did so when they shot down two Sikorsky UH-60 Black Hawk helicopters using RPG-7s.

 A desperate defense of the downed helicopters began, which would become dramatized in the 2001 film Black Hawk Down.
 The fighting lasted through the night to defend the survivors of the crashes, including the insertion of two Delta Force snipers who would be posthumously awarded the Medal of Honor.
-In the morning, a UNOSOM II armored convoy fought their way to the helicopters, incurring further casualties but eventually rescuing the survivors.
+A UNOSOM II armored convoy fought their way to the helicopters in the morning, incurring further casualties but eventually rescuing the survivors.

-The initial Joint Special Operations Command force, Task Force Ranger, was a collaboration of various elite special forces units from the United States Army Special Operations Command, the Air Force Special Operations Command, and the United States Naval Special Warfare Command.
-It consisted mostly of members from the 75th Ranger Regiment and Delta Force.
+The initial Joint Special Operations Command force, Task Force Ranger, collaborated with various elite special forces units from the United States Army Special Operations Command, the Air Force Special Operations Command, and the United States Naval Special Warfare Command.
+It mainly consisted of members from the 75th Ranger Regiment and Delta Force.

-The first phase of the mission went brilliantly, 22 close associates of Aidid were arrested.
-But the real battle was just starting when US forces faced the unexpected resistance of local militiamen armed with AK-47 and RPGs.
-The initial operation of 3 October 1993, became an overnight standoff and rescue operation extending into the daylight hours of 4 October.
+The mission’s first phase went brilliantly; 22 close associates of Aidid were arrested.
+But the real battle started when US forces faced the unexpected resistance of local militiamen armed with AK-47s and RPGs.
+The initial operation of October 3, 1993, became an overnight standoff and rescue operation extending into the daylight hours of October 4.

-The task force achieved its objective to capture several High-Value Targets (HVT) and inflicting heavy casualties to the militia that have to burn through a significant amount of their weapons supply especially the RPGs with casualties that are rather low considering the amount of fighting and the blow dealt with the militias.
+The task force achieved its objective to capture several High-Value Targets (HVT) and inflict heavy casualties on the militia that had to burn through a significant amount of their weapons supply, especially the RPGs, with casualties that were relatively low considering the amount of fighting and the blow dealt with the militias.

 The lessons learned during the 1st Battle of Mogadishu range from the tactical to the grand strategic.
-The Tactical Lessons from the Battle of Mogadishu begin with the use of helicopters.
-They are vulnerable, and when they are used openly, in full daylight, both helicopters and Special Operations Units are vulnerable.
-Special Operations Units, are, by definition, Covert Units and should always be used as such.
+The Tactical Lessons from the Battle of Mogadishu begin with helicopters.
+They are vulnerable, and when used openly, in full daylight, both helicopters and Special Operations Units are vulnerable.
+Special Operations Units are, by definition, Covert Units and should always be used as such.

 - The immediate chain of Command ignored the basic military dictum that no plan survives first contact with the enemy.
 Only one search-and-rescue unit was immediately available.

-- It was the first time since Vietnam that the media’s perception of how the battle was going added pressure to move quicker, and the skewed public perception forced us to leave quickly as well.
+- It was the first time since Vietnam that the media’s perception of how the battle was going added pressure to move quicker, and the skewed public perception forced us to leave quickly.
 The military was poorly prepared culturally to go into Mogadishu.
-I believe it’s the second time(After Vietnam) we dealt with an asymmetrical enemy using terrorism effectively.
+I believe it’s the second time(After Vietnam) we have dealt with an asymmetrical enemy using terrorism effectively.

-- Major criticism falls on the Clinton administration for reducing the number of forces allocated to the UN mission, not informing the military of its diplomatic initiatives, the dual chain of command and, of course, for not providing at least Bradley Armored Fighting Vehicles (AFV’s) as requested.
+- Major criticism falls on the Clinton administration for reducing the number of forces allocated to the UN mission, not informing the military of its diplomatic initiatives, the dual chain of command, and not providing at least Bradley Armored Fighting Vehicles (AFVs) as requested.

 - There was inadequate intelligence.
-Better intelligence would have led to an understanding of the terrain — very different from that which Ranger and Delta forces trained for.
+Better intelligence would have led to an understanding of the terrain, which differed from what Ranger and Delta forces trained for.
 Narrow, winding streets and poor maps led to delays and were easily blocked.
-There seemed to be little understanding of potential (and in the end, real) civilian involvement when assessments were made of enemy forces.
+There seemed to be little understanding of potential (and, at the end, actual) civilian involvement when assessments were made of enemy forces.

-Shortly after the Battle of Mogadishu, General William Garrison, who led the operation retired, and the Americans have withdrawn from the fiercest military conflict since the Vietnam War in the next few months.
-In a national security policy review session held in the White House on 6 October 1993, U.S. President Bill Clinton directed the Acting Chairman of the Joint Chiefs of Staff, Admiral David E. Jeremiah, to stop all actions by U.S. forces against Aidid except those required in self-defense.
+Shortly after the Battle of Mogadishu, General William Garrison, who led the operation, retired.
+The Americans have withdrawn from the fiercest military conflict since the Vietnam War in the next few months.
+In a national security policy review session held in the White House on October 6, 1993, US President Bill Clinton directed the Acting Chairman of the Joint Chiefs of Staff, Admiral David E. Jeremiah, to stop US forces against Aidid except those required in self-defense.